cockroachdb/docs/v21.1/cockroach-userfile-get.md

 toc: true
 ---

-<span class="version-tag">New in v21.1:</span> The `cockroach userfile get` [command](cockroach-commands.html) fetches the files stored in the [user-scoped file storage](use-userfile-for-bulk-operations.html) which match the provided pattern, using a SQL connection.
+{% include_cached new-in.html version=v21.1 %} The `cockroach userfile get` [command](cockroach-commands.html) fetches the files stored in the [user-scoped file storage](use-userfile-for-bulk-operations.html) which match the provided pattern, using a SQL connection.
 If no pattern is provided, all files in the specified (or default, if unspecified) user-scoped file storage will be fetched.

 ## Required privileges